ReticulatedSpline/aulos/README.md

-# OpenDAP
+# Aulos
 A digital audio player designed for local media files, intended for the Raspberry Pi, and based on the venerable [VLC media player](https://en.wikipedia.org/wiki/VLC_media_player).
-OpenDAP is not tested on animals.
+Aulos is not tested on animals.

 ## Roadmap
 - [x] Play .mp3 and .flac audio files